Author: Vanessa Ngan, Staff Writer, 2005.

 The deposition of calcium in the skin, subcutaneous tissue, muscles and visceral organs is known as calcinosis.
 This condition commonly occurs in the skin, where it is known as calcinosis cutis or cutaneous calcification.

-Calcinosis cutis is divided into four major types according to the original cause of the symptoms.
+Calcinosis cutis is classified into four major types.

-Metastatic calcinosis cutis ccurs in the setting of abnormal calcium and phosphate metabolism and is often associated with hypercalcaemia and/or hyperphosphataemia.
+Metastatic calcinosis cutis occurs in the setting of abnormal calcium and phosphate metabolism and is often associated with hypercalcaemia and/or hyperphosphataemia.
 Conditions that can cause metastatic calcinosis cutis include:

 Idiopathic calicnosis cutis generally occurs in the absence of any known tissue injury or systemic metabolic defect.
 Calcification is usually localised to one general area.

 Iatrogenic calcinosis cutis arises secondary to a treatment or procedure, for example parenteral administration of calcium or phosphate, and calcium deposition in newborns from repeated heel sticks.

 The signs and symptoms of calcinosis cutis vary according to the underlying cause.
 In many cases the lesions gradually develop and are often symptomless.
 The lesions usually appear as firm, whitish/yellowish papules, plaques or nodules on the surface of the skin.
 A solitary lesion may develop, although multiple lesions are more common.
 Lesions may become tender and ulcerate, discharging chalk-like creamy material consisting mainly of calcium phosphate with a small amount of calcium carbonate.

 Fingertip lesions may be painful, while lesions at other sites may restrict joint mobility and limit movement due to stiffening of the skin.
 In severe cases cutaneous gangrene may occur.